henrikenquist/aces-up/README.md

 Enter the competition and become the ultimate *Ace* by beating the odds.

-Submit your best strategies and win eternal glory, respect - and this: 🏆
+Submit your best strategies and win eternal glory, respect,...and this: 🏆

 [Enter the competition](https://github.com/henrikenquist/aces-up/wiki/Ace-Strategist-Competition)